- distance: 27.5 km

 - time: start – 8:00 a.m. ; finish – 2:20 p.m.

 - portages: none – just one long lake

 - weather: sunny and hot; no wind in the morning and a gentle SW wind in the aft

-- campsite: SC04 at start of portage trail at end of lake; room for a couple of two-person tents; site maintenance required before pitching tent (deadfall removal); good access to water; evening work on portage trail
+- campsite: SC04 at the start of portage trail at end of the lake; room for a couple of two-person tents; site maintenance required before pitching the tent (deadfall removal); good access to water; evening work on the portage trail

 Given our early finish, we had time this day to trim back some of the new alder growth on the portage trail.
 Something we can’t comment on – but which is clearly a real attraction for some canoe trippers – is the chance to drop a hook into some A+ fishing spots.
 It was a point made by more than one of the trip reports I read through.

 The upper Steel loop portion almost done, we were looking forward to heading south and feeling the pull of the river as we paddled down to Rainbow Falls.